Abundant Resources and Advantages

 - Third highest volume inland water port

-- Third highest volume rail hub
+- One of the highest volume rail hubs

 - Third highest volume multimodal hub